-Our Board of Directors has established a Compensation Committee, which is currently composed of four of our independent directors, Messrs.
-Green, Lazar, Schwartz and Farrell.
-Ms. Effron was a member of the Compensation Committee during 2022, however, effective January 1, 2023, Ms. Effron was added to the Audit Committee and ceased to be a member of the Compensation Committee.
-Effective January 1, 2023, Mr. Farrell was added to the Compensation Committee.
-During 2022, the Compensation Committee met on one occasion and acted by unanimous written consent twice.
+Our Board of Directors has established a Compensation Committee, which is currently composed of five of our independent directors, Dr. Wilkens and Messrs.
+Farrell, Green, Lazar and Schwartz.
+Dr. Wilkens was added to the Compensation Committee upon her appointment as a director effective October 25, 2023.
+Each of these directors satisfy the independence requirements of the NYSE and qualify as "non-employee directors" under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+During 2023, the Compensation Committee met on three occasions and acted by unanimous written consent once.
 Mr. Green currently serves as the Chairman of the Compensation Committee.
-Until his resignation in April 2022, Mr. Tsunis was a member of the Compensation Committee.

 The principal functions of the Compensation Committee are to: (1) evaluate the performance of our executive officers (as described further in "Executive Compensation"); (2) review the compensation payable to our executive officers and non-employee directors; (3) review and discuss with management the compensation discussion and analysis disclosure included in this proxy statement; and (4) administer our Stock Incentive Plan and the issuance thereunder of any awards to our employees.
 The Compensation Committee is governed by a charter that has been adopted by the Board of Directors.
 The charter allows the Compensation Committee to delegate its authority to subcommittees, as appropriate.
-In addition, the Board has delegated to our Chief Executive Officer limited authority to grant common stock in connection with (1) the hiring of new employees in an amount up to the lesser of (i) \$250,000 or (ii) 25% of the employee's base salary and (2) the retention of key employees up to a maximum annual aggregate amount of \$2,000,000.
+In addition, the Board has delegated to our CEO limited authority to grant awards of common stock in connection with (1) the hiring of new employees in an amount up to the lesser of (i) \$250,000 or (ii) 25% of the employee's base salary and (2) the retention of key employees up to a maximum annual aggregate amount of \$2.0 million.